he2s/dotnetcore-tracing/README.md

 # Diagnose dotnetcore apps inside running container.

-This repo contains tooling to generate and use a docker image to diagnose issues in containers running dotnetcore apps.
+This repo contains tooling to generate and use a docker image to diagnose issues in containers running dotnet core apps.

 These files reside in https://github.com/he2s/tracing and the Docker image is also available as dsfnctnl/tracing:<VERSION_TAG>.